 Thousands of injuries and fatalities occur every year from accidents on snowy or icy roads, according to the Federal Highway Administration.
 Many drivers are unaware of a common culprit in many of these crashes - black ice.
 So what is black ice?
 It is a transparent glaze that forms without bubbles, allowing it to easily blend into the surface of the roads.

 Black ice is most likely to form when there is a sudden temperature drop, such as in the early morning and evening hours.
 Common problem areas are bridges, overpasses, and shaded areas of the road.
-These areas have much colder surfaces that rapidly freeze when air moisture makes contact—especially if they're near lakes or rivers.
+These areas have much colder surfaces that rapidly freeze when air moisture makes contact - especially if they're near lakes or rivers.

-Learn these warning signs
+Learn possible warning signs of black ice

 When favorable conditions are present, be on high alert.
 Black ice looks a lot like wet blacktop.
 Other indicators include: